xavsant/stock_evaluator/README.md

 #### [5] ToDo
 - Make BSM variable names more comprehensive
 - Extract current price from stock for BSM
+- Add error handling for incorrect input values in streamlit
-- Figure out BSM plot issues
+- Beautify BSM plot
 - Add caching for each frontend function
 - Fix Selenium and Docker issues
 - Update input and output hinting for class functions